lardemua/atom_documentation/docs/index.md

 An ATOM dataset is a folder which contains data used for the calibration of a robotic system.
 Every ATOM dataset contains a **dataset.json** which provides details about the dataset, such as the defined configuration, the number of sensors, etc.

-Several scripts in the calibration pipeline require an ATOM dataset, but is worth mentioning that the files are also human readable.
+Several scripts in the calibration pipeline require an ATOM dataset, but it is worth mentioning that the files are also human readable.

 Below you can see the structure of an ATOM dataset.